eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 The value of this criterion is felt most strongly in the contrapositive.
 If the ballots indicate that a candidate would be defeated by any single other candidate in a runoff, then they would not have a strong claim of legitimacy if declared the winner.

 The main drawback of a ranked method is that while it captures ordinal preferences, it cannot capture the distance between those choices.
-Borda explicitly exacerbates this problem to the extreme by assuming *exact* equidistance between ranks in the units of points.
+Jean-Charles de Borda, who Condorcet criticized, explicitly exacerbates this problem to the extreme by assuming *exact* equidistance between ranks in the units of points.
 Out of $n$ candidates, Borda gives $n-r$ points for being rank $r$ on a ballot.
-For example,
+So the worst gets 0 points, the next gets 1, and so on.
+Functionally, this is equivalent to electing the candidate with the best average ranking.

+Condorcet claimed this system could rob a majority from their preferred candidate, even when the expressed ballots clearly show that majority preference.

+**Example:**

 | Voters | 1st Rank | 2nd Rank | 3rd Rank |
 |--------|----------|----------|----------|
 | 3      | Alice    | Bob      | Clark    |
 | 2      | Bob      | Clark    | Alice    |

-Then Alice gets $3-1=2$ points from each member of the majority for being ranked first, and $3-3=0$ points from the minority for being ranked third, adding up to 6 points.
+Using the Borda count, Alice gets $3-1=2$ points from each member of the majority for being ranked first, and $3-3=0$ points from the minority for being ranked third, adding up to 6 points.
 Bob earns $3-2=1$ point from each member of the majority, and $3-1=2$ points from each member of the minority, adding up to 7 points.
 Even though Alice was preferred over Bob by a majority (60%) of voters, Bob was elected instead.

 Personally, I wouldn't have a problem believing that Bob might be a more acceptable compromise candidate, since he was not as polarizing as Alice.
+However, there are two possible issues.

-However, the ranked ballot data is clear: If you don't elect Alice, then you are subverting the expressed will of the majority.
+Borda is exceptionally manipulatable.
+What if the Bob supporters, knowing Alice has the majority, buried Alice at the bottom, just to game the system?
+But even so, the ranked ballot data is clear: If you don't elect Alice, then you are subverting the expressed will of the majority.
 That's not a great way to give legitimacy to your elected leader.

+### The Paradox

 Condorcet's solution sounds perfect, theoretically.
 I mean, if we can tell voters "this is the candidate who would have won against *every* other", then that would be amazing!

-Unfortunately, there's a slight wrinkle.
+As with all things in voting theory, there's a slight wrinkle.
+When I was first getting into voting theory, I thought "that *sounds* great, but how *often* does that *actually* happen?"
+While it turns out to be *quite* often, it's unfortunately strictly below 100% of the time.

 **Example:** Consider the following profile of 3 voters: \label{ex:cycle}